 For Applications That Need a More Secure Fastening Solution:

-- Heat Setting: Heat setting involves applying heat to softening materials (such as plastic) that are part of the hardware, allowing it to form a permanent bond when pressed into place.
-This method is often used when installing inserts into materials that can melt or soften under heat.
+- Heat Setting: Heat setting refers to applying heat energy to the softened materials (such as plastics) in the hardware to form a permanent connection.
+When pressed into the designated position, this method can achieve a secure fixation.
+This technique is often used for installing inserts in materials that are susceptible to heat and may melt or soften.

-- Ultrasonic Insertion: This technique uses ultrasonic vibrations to generate localized heat, which causes the material around the insertion point to melt, allowing the hardware to be embedded into the material securely.
-It’s commonly used when precision and control are critical, such as in the medical, electronics, and automotive industries.
+- Ultrasonic Insertion: This technology utilizes ultrasonic vibrations to generate local heat, causing the material around the insertion point to melt, thereby enabling the hardware to be firmly embedded in the material.
+It is commonly used in fields with extremely high requirements for precision and control, such as the medical, electronic, and automotive industries.

 Key Benefits in Industries Requiring High Precision: